 Each piece of hardware gets barcode scanned via the integrated handheld device and assigned a physical location (classroom number etc.).

-To run an asset audit, techs are now able to go to each classroom (or office) and automatically pull up a list of the assets assigned to that particular room via a barcode scan or an RFID pulse via the integrated handled device.
+To run an asset audit, techs are now able to go to each classroom (or office) and automatically pull up a list of the assets assigned to that particular room via a barcode scan using a hand held device.

 Once the handheld device scans a room, it will determine if all the assets assigned to that room are still in place.
 Any missing items will go into a missing queue.
 The status of the missing hardware will remain set to missing until it gets scanned during the course of an audit.
 If the asset never gets picked up in any future audits, techs can then review the asset logs to determine where the asset was last located (i.e., the last audit date, who the asset was checked out to, last known service, etc.)